MediEvil: Reception

 The game received positive reviews from critics upon release.
 It received an aggregate score of 80 percent from GameRankings and was mostly praised for its Halloween-influenced atmosphere by many critics.
-IGN's Chris Roper praised the game's sense of humour and unique presentation, but was skeptical about the game's "sloppy" controls and disjointed level designs, noting that the game's graphics did not age well over time as compared to the PSP remake which offered superior graphics and gameplay.
+IGNs Chris Roper praised the game's sense of humour and unique presentation, but was skeptical about the game's "sloppy" controls and disjointed level designs, noting that the game's graphics did not age well over time as compared to the PSP remake which offered superior graphics and gameplay.
 Game Revolution praised the humour and combat, calling the game "one of the cleverest platform games ever made" and noting that its use of music, voice acting and full-motion video made up for its weaker graphics compared to Banjo-Kazooie.
 Edges reviewer believed the game is "well crafted in some respects, underdeveloped in others": the "ingenious" feel was praised, but many levels were felt to be simple cases of maze navigation.
 The reviewer of Computer and Video Games criticised the game's repetitiveness, but said it "looks nice, and plays OK".
 The reviewer of Next Generation liked the dark humour, but complained about the camera, saying it does not smoothly keep up with the character.
 The conclusion was that MediEvil merely repeated what had already been done.
 Joysticks reviewer thought that MediEvil would be a new whim for players.

 The music and atmosphere were the mostly praised aspects of the game.
 Many reviewers compared the visuals to be similar to Tim Burton's The Nightmare Before Christmas, Joe Fielder of GameSpot credited MediEvil for its original look and number of unique puzzles, but criticised the camera work, summarising that a "tighter camera control" would have been a necessity.
 Randy Nelson of IGN considered the game to be a homage to Capcom's Ghosts & Goblins, stating that the game took too many inspirations from others and not enough innovation was put into it to make it "unique".
 Nelson praised the environment of the game but considered the gameplay to be best suited for "a mindless hack-'n-slash romp".

 MediEvil was named as a finalist by the Academy of Interactive Arts & Sciences for "Console Adventure Game of the Year" and "Console Game of the Year" during the 2nd Annual Interactive Achievement Awards.

 The Android version was described as "rather expensive" by Damien McFerran of Know Your Mobile, but he praised the humour and the amount of content, which he said made the game stand out from other 3D action games on Android.